-In 2019, The Geelong Club celebrates 160 years of social value in the Geelong community
+In 2019, The Geelong Club celebrated 160 years of social value in the Geelong community

 As the leading social club for Geelong and District, the Geelong Club has always enjoyed high profile and high achiever members.